 The results of the developmental assessment and screening for signs of autism will be discussed with you at the visit.
 Please review this information regarding the autism screening and additional autism resources.

 At this visit, your child is scheduled to receive Hepatitis A immunization.

 To see information on Acetaminophen Tylenol) dosage,click here.
 Remember to always dose based on the weight of your child.

 As your infant grows and is exposed to other children (particularly if in daycare), upper respiratory infections may be frequent.
 Treatment is discussed in our handout on colds and congestion.

 - Your child should be sleeping in their own bed and through the night.
-If not, review our sleep handouts.
+If not, please review these tips on sleep.

 - Bedtime should be enforced after a familiar routine is complete.

-- If your child is climbing out of the crib, make sure to lower your toddler's crib mattress to the lowest rung.
+- If your child is trying to climb out of the crib, make sure to lower your toddler's crib mattress to the lowest rung.
 They can be placed in a toddler bed if they continue to climb out.

 - If your child comes out of his room, return him quietly without conversation, skip the hug and kiss.
 Hold the bedroom door closed for a few minutes if necessary.
 Consistency will prevail.

 - Continually praise your toddler for good behavior.